 Mayonnaise is normally not vegan, as one of the crucial ingredients is eggs, along with oil and a few flavors.
 But several brands of egg-free and dairy-free vegan mayonnaise can be found at most grocery stores now, and at all natural foods stores.
-Determining the best vegan mayonnaise for you boils down to taste, texture, and cost in most cases.

 One of the most popular vegan mayonnaise options is Vegenaise, one of the first to be largely marketed.

 However, there are now more options that mimic the real thing that you should know about.
 Vegans who are looking for something closely related to real mayo in texture and flavor will enjoy Veganaise for this reason.
 Other brands to watch out for?
 Just Mayo, by Hampton Creek, Nayonaise and Spectrum Organic's Eggless Light Canola Mayo which also has a high oil content.